Disney Wonder: History

+Disney Wonder was put in for an overhaul at Navantia's shipyard in Cádiz, Spain in September 2016.
+A 20 ft "ducktail" sponson was added to improve efficiency.
+Updates were made to the ship's cabins, lounges, restaurants and spa.
+Work took place from in September 2016 until October 23, 2016.

+Disney Wonder was stationed out of Galveston, Texas starting November 10, 2016.
 In October 2018, Disney Cruise Line began showing Disney at Sea with D23, a 30-minute entertainment news show that covers the many Disney subsidiaries with input from D23, starting with Disney Wonder.

 A cruise in spring 2020 was shortened by the COVID-19 pandemic.
 The ship arrived at the Port of San Diego, California, on March 19, 2020, where 1,980 passengers disembarked; there were no reports that any had flu-like symptoms.
 By April 5, 38 crew members had reportedly tested positive to the SARS-CoV-2 coronavirus, according to a report by Cruise Law News based on discussions with unnamed individuals on the ship.
 Disney, however, told other news media that none of the crew had tested positive.
 A passenger who disembarked at San Diego on March 20 reported that no health screening activities, such as the asking of health-related questions or the taking of temperatures, had occurred upon disembarkation, and that the only health screening that occurred was during the check-in process two weeks prior.
 After disembarking the passengers in March the ship was placed under a no-sail order, effective through July, by the Centers for Disease Control.
-As of May 2020 Disney Wonder and two other cruise ships were still at anchor offshore from San Diego.
+As of May 2020, Disney Wonder and two other cruise ships were still at anchor offshore from San Diego.
 Approximately 700 crew were reportedly still aboard Disney Wonder.